monkin77/LPOO-Terrarius/docs/README.md

 ## Known Code Smells and Refactoring Suggestions
 [DO IT IN THE END]

+### Data Classes
+Like said above, the classes made for Element Stats are Data Classes.
+This could be a problem since they can't independently interact with their data and don't add operation power.

+However, this smell could be justified since its functionality prevents us from having duplicate code and decreases significantly the size of their respective classes.

+Nevertheless, a way to eliminate this code smell would be to create methods so the classes can operate on their data independently.
+For example, instead of updating the stats in the Item class and creating a new Item Stats instance, we could use the Item Stats classes to update its primitives.
+This, however, would decrease the importance of the Item class, making it almost obsolete and falling in another code smell: **Lazy Class**

+### Switch Statement
+[WRITE ABOUT ACTION SWITCHES AFTER IT'S DONE]

 ## Testing
 [PUT SCREENSHOTS OF THE TESTS IN THE END]